 - Eligible students must:

-- be a Baltimore City resident and currently attend a Baltimore City Public High School
+- be a student in good academic standing currently attending a Baltimore City Public High School

 - be eligible to receive the Federal Pell Grant

-- have applied and plan to attend full-time, one of the participating colleges/universities (Capitol Technology University, Goucher College, Hood College, Johns Hopkins University, Loyola University Maryland, McDaniel College, Mount St. Mary’s University, Stevenson University, Washington College)
+- have applied and plan to attend full-time, one of the participating colleges/universities (Capitol Technology University, Goucher College, Hood College, Loyola University Maryland, McDaniel College, Mount St. Mary’s University, Stevenson University, Washington College)

 - have a minimum cumulative high school GPA of 3.0 at the time of application

-Incoming freshman are selected through a process which includes an in-person interview in the May-June timeframe.
+Incoming freshman are selected through a process which includes an in-person interview in the April-May timeframe.